-10-9B-13-13: BUILDING WITH THE NATURAL TERRAIN:
+10-9B-15-13: BUILDING WITH THE NATURAL TERRAIN:

 The intent of the CE-3 zone is to construct with the natural terrain.
-All structures should be built using the current natural terrain configuration.
 Some grading can be approved if it is demonstrated that it is needed for safety, erosion control, or that the alternative is less desirable.
 Dwellings on the down slope side of a road should utilize the natural slope while designing the grade around the structure to drain away from it.
-Using fill to raise the finished grade around a structure to rise above a road is prohibited.

-10-9B-13-14: GRADING OF INDIVIDUAL BUILDING LOT:
+10-9B-15-14: GRADING OF INDIVIDUAL BUILDING LOT: